 However, 2 years into it i suffered a Deep Vein Thrombosis (DVT) and was paralysed for 6 weeks.
 Once the feeling returned I had to learn to walk again, which i did and got back on the counselling course and caught up with the work.

 During my counselling course i did lots of voluntary work in various fields, and found that it gave me a lot of confidence.

 Living on my own and looking for some type of work i’ve spent lots of time on the internet and have met some lovely people.
 One person, who is now a best friend, is Sue she has been there for me when ive needed someone, especially after my long stay in hospital.

 Then again, after another short course in mediation, i was admitted to hospital this time for 5 months.
 Developing blood infections, kidney and stomach problems, urine infections, severe anemia, and MRSA and foot drop.
-Again i had to learn to walk, it took a while but i’m at least now back to myself, walking is a little harder but it won't stop me!
+Again i had to learn to walk, it took a while but i’m at least back to myself, walking was a little harder but it didn’t stop me!

 & 2005 what a change: